enayetsyl/ShopEase/requirement copy.md

 3. **User (Customer)**
    - Compare up to three products at a time based on their attributes.
-   - Access order history to view past purchases.
-   - View a "Recent Products" page showing the last 10 products they viewed.
    - **Receive a warning if attempting to add products from multiple vendors in the cart, with options:**
      - Replace the cart with the new product(s).
      - Retain the current cart and cancel the addition.